ARTS - Art--Studio

 ARTS 267 Digital Photographic Output credit: 3 Hours.

 Explores the potential of color printing and output in digital media as a form for creative expression.
 Student must furnish camera.
 Additional fees may apply.
 See Class Schedule.
-Credit is not given for ARTS 267 if credit for ARTD 263 has been earned.
 Prerequisite: ARTS 264.

 ARTS 280 Beginning Sculpture credit: 3 Hours.

 Introduction to basic concepts, processes, and materials in sculpture, with an emphasis on the relationship among these three aspects of producing works of art.
 Materials including wood, plaster, and clay will be used additively to fabricate, model and cast forms.
 Subtractive methods utilizing carving, and the making of meaning via materials, methods and context are also discussed.
-This course satisfies the 3D requirement in the Art Foundations curriculum.
 Additional fees may apply.
 See Class Schedule.
-Prerequisite: For art and design majors only.
+Prerequisite: Restricted to Art and Design majors.

 ARTS 299 Special Topics in Studio Art credit: 3 Hours.